 ✏️ Lemon Meringue Pie Cookie FAQs

 These cookies are best assembled and served the day of.
-However, you can make the cookie dough and the lemon topping a few days ahead of time.
+However, you can make the cookie dough and the lemon filling a few days ahead of time.
 Then bake the cookies, make the meringue, and assemble the day of.

 The cookies stay fresh for 2-3 days if stored in an airtight container in the fridge.